 How Do Dinosaurs Say Good Night?
 (Jane Yolen): This is an excellent choice for parents and their children to read together before bed.
 It features a few simple lines on each page about parents who are trying to put their young dinosaurs to bed.
 Full of humour and beautiful illustrations, this is sure to become a favourite.
 There are also other books in this “How Do Dinosaurs…” series that explore other elements of everyday life, such as “How Do Dinosaurs Learn to Read” and “How Do Dinosaurs Go to School.”

 Do Frogs Drink Hot Chocolate (Etta Kaner): This book is perfect for inquisitive children who want to know how the world works.
 With fun illustrations and silly questions that hook readers in, this book teaches children about how animals keep warm in the winter.
-As a bonus, the author will be at various TPL locations throughout the summer, so if you are available and nearby, it might make for an exciting outing.

 I Have the Right to Be a Child (Alain Serres): This book simplifies the United Nations Convention on the Rights of the Child into digestible and kid friendly language that is accompanied by gorgeous illustrations.
 It is the perfect place to start a dialogue with your child about what rights they have, and that some children around the world may face different barriers to accessing these rights.

 Geronimo Stilton (Elisabetta Dami): This is a book series that I loved when I was a child and is still flourishing today.
 Starring a mild-mannered mouse journalist who keeps finding himself engaged in crazy adventures, these books feature engaging stories, bold colourful text and stunning illustrations that entertain even those easily distracted readers.